German Masters: History

 View of the setup during the 2014 event.

 The 1997 event was held in Bingen am Rhein using the same format as in 1996.
 The final qualifying round was held in Hereford in September.
 John Higgins met John Parrott in the final, Higgins led 5–3 lead after the first session and then won the first three frames in the evening session to lead 8–3.
 Parrott won frame 12 but Higgins finished the match with a break of 105 in the next frame, winning the first prize of £50,000.
 In 1998 the event was again held at Bingen am Rhein but became an invitation event with 12 players competing.
 The name of the tournament was changed to German Masters.
 The winner received £25,000 with all 12 players guaranteed a minimum of £5,000.
 John Parrott beat Mark Williams 6–4 in the final.
 Williams led 4–3 but Parrott won the next three to win the match.
 The event then was discontinued, but returned for the 2010/2011 season as a ranking tournament.

 The revived tournament has been held at the Tempodrom in Berlin since the 2011 edition.
 (Note: The 2021 event moved to the Marshall Arena in Milton Keynes, England, due to the COVID-19 pandemic.)
 The trophy was named after former World Snooker Tour director Brandon Parker in 2021.

-In 2024 the World Snooker Tour announcedthat the televised stages of the tournament were to be increased from its normal five days to the traditional seven days.
+In 2024 the World Snooker Tour announced that the televised stages of the tournament were to be increased from its normal five days to the traditional seven days.